Art - Master of Arts

 An emphasis in art history requires a minimum of 33 credits of art history courses, 6 of which must be thesis credits.
 Additionally, 3 credits of related courses outside the Art Department must be taken with the approval of the department head and the student’s major advisor.

 Reading proficiency in a foreign language is also required and should be acquired prior to the beginning of thesis research for which it will be employed.
 A reading proficiency exam will be arranged in conjunction with the major advisor.
-Admission to the MA program with an emphasis in art history is based on an accredited BA or BS degree (or equivalent) with a major in art history, including at least 24 art history credits and 9 studio credits.
+Admission to the MA program with an emphasis in art history is based on an accredited BA or BS degree (or equivalent), including at least 18 credits in art history, museum studies, visual studies, or related disciplines.
 Undergraduate deficiencies must be completed before advancement to candidacy.

 |ARTH 579||Graduate Seminar: Art Theory, Criticism, Historiography||3|